-It is believed that there are those among our membership who may not come in direct contact with the grave marking project, who may be of the opinion that the decoration of the veterans' graves at Memorial time and on Armistice Day, with flag and flower, constitutes the scope of our endowner the fact of the matter our enceavors in this work.
-This is not altogether the fact of the matter however, For as much as we are interested to know that every Union veteran of the Civil War is remembered with the decoration on his grave, We are more concerned that the existenc of a headstone at their graves bearing their names, their rank, and their military affiliation will insure their memory over the years.
-We are, therefore, determined that future generations of the general public shall remember them by means of complete the backtion of their graves. of complete lists of this information, plus the location of their graves, entained in the archives of every city, town and country hamiet across Our bread land; placed there by the Sons of Union Veterans of the Civil
+It is believed that there are those among our membership who may not come in direct contact with the grave marking project, who may be of the opinion that the decoration of the veterans' graves at Memorial time and on Armistice Day, with flag and flower, constitutes the scope of our endeavors in this work.
+This is not altogether the fact of the matter however.
+For as much as we are interested to know that every Union veteran of the Civil War is remembered with the decoration on his grave, we are more concerned that the existenc of a headstone at their graves bearing their names, their rank, and their military affiliation will infuture generations of the general public shall remember them by means of complete lists of this information, plus the location of their graves, our bread land; placed there by the Sons of Union Veterans of the Civil